Skip to content

 What Is Sanctum?

-Sanctum is an intelligent home platform that unifies home automation, AI agents, network management, voice control, and family tools under a single, config-driven system.
-It is built for technical families who want deep control over their home infrastructure without stitching together dozens of disconnected services.
+Sanctum is an intelligent haus platform that unifies haus automation, AI agents, network management, voice control, and family tools under a single, config-driven system.
+It runs on a Mac Mini in your closet, answering to no one’s cloud, and it is built for the kind of household where “reboot the router” is not a punchline but a Tuesday.

 Home Automation